-That isn't too bad for a handset that is still pretty well specced.
-What's more, Samsung is continuing to churn out software updates for it.
+That isn't too bad for a handset that is still pretty impressive under the hood.
+Samsung is also continuing to support it by churning out brand new software updates for it.

 Samsung was quick to upgrade the Galaxy S4 to Android 4.4 KitKat.
 Together with a few minor Samsung additions and modifications, it tightens things up behind the scenes for a slightly sprightlier navigation experience.